-Date Event November 2007 Request for proposal issued by OPWP June 16, 2008 Bid submission by Sembcorp Utilities / OIC consortium December 8, 2008 Sembcorp Utilities / OIC consortium declared as preferred bidder November 23, 2009 Execution of PWPA and declaration of Effective Date March 2010 Financial close July 2011 Phase 1 Power Milestone achieved January 2, 2012 Phase 2 Power Milestone achieved March 12, 2012 Phase 2 Water Milestone achieved April 5, 2012 Scheduled COD and commencement of the term of the PWPA May 25, 2012 COD achieved April 3, 2027 Expiry date of PWPA
+Date Event November 2007 Request for proposal issued by OPWP June 16, 2008 Bid submission by Sembcorp Utilities / OIC consortium December 8, 2008 Sembcorp Utilities / OIC consortium declared as preferred bidder November 23, 2009 Execution of PWPA and declaration of effective date March 2010 Financial close July 2011 Phase 1 Power Milestone achieved January 2, 2012 Phase 2 Power Milestone achieved March 12, 2012 Phase 2 Water Milestone achieved April 5, 2012 Scheduled COD and commencement of the term of the PWPA May 25, 2012 COD achieved April 3, 2027 Expiry date of PWPA

-The Engineering Procurement and Construction (EPC) contractor for the Project was SEPCOIII while the EPC supervision and commissioning of the desalination plant was subcontracted to Hyflux.
+The Engineering Procurement and Construction (EPC) contractor for the Project was Shandong Electric Power Construction Corporation III while the EPC supervision and commissioning of the desalination plant was subcontracted to Hyflux.
 The Plant uses combined-cycle gas turbine technology and has dual fuel capability with natural gas as the primary fuel and diesel as a backup fuel.
-It uses reverse osmosis technology for the production of potable water from seawater desalination.
+It uses reverse osmosis technology to produce potable water from seawater desalination.
 Sembcorp Salalah uses General Electric's 6FA gas turbines and Hyflux's reverse osmosis technology.

-The Ministry of Finance guarantees the payment obligations due from OPWP to Sembcorp Salalah.
-This guarantee will remain in force until the initial financing for the Project has been fully paid and OPWP maintains BBB- credit rating for 730 days.
+The Ministry of Finance (MOF) guarantees the payment obligations due from OPWP to Sembcorp Salalah.
+This guarantee will remain in force until the initial financing for the Project has been fully paid and OPWP maintains Standard & Poor's BBB- credit rating for 730 days.
 OPWP pays a charge consisting of a capacity charge covering the Plant's fixed costs and a return on capital, and a variable charge to cover energy and other variable costs.
-Hence, as long as the power and water are available for dispatch, capacity charges will be paid, subject to agreed outages for maintenance.
+Hence, as long as power and water are available for dispatch, capacity charges will be paid, subject to agreed outages for maintenance.